AstraEditor/scratch-blocks/README.md

 ## Documentation
 The "getting started" guide including [FAQ](https://scratch.mit.edu/developers#faq) and [design documentation](https://github.com/LLK/scratch-blocks/wiki/Design) can be found in the [wiki](https://github.com/LLK/scratch-blocks/wiki).

 ## Donate
-We provide [Scratch](https://scratch.mit.edu) free of charge, and want to keep it that way!
-Please consider making a [donation](https://secure.donationpay.org/scratchfoundation/) to support our continued engineering, design, community, and resource development efforts.
+We provide [Scratch](https://scratch.mit.edu) free of charge, 和 want to keep it that way!
+Please consider making a [donation](https://secure.donationpay.org/scratchfoundation/) to support our continued engineering, design, community, 和 resource development efforts.
 Donations of any size are appreciated.
 Thank you!
 -->